DHTMLX/docs-spreadsheet/docs/mcp-server.md

 - Handling [Spreadsheet events](/handling_events/) to respond to value changes, cell selection, editor actions, and sheet-level interactions.
 - Exploring [multi-sheet support](/working_with_sheets/), [data loading and export](/loading_data/) (JSON and Excel), and integration with frameworks such as [React](/react/), [Vue](/vuejs_integration/), [Angular](/angular_integration/), and [Svelte](/svelte_integration/).

-## What happens when the assistant queries the MCP server
+## How the assistant queries the MCP server

 Every query to the DHTMLX MCP server passes through a Retrieval-Augmented Generation (RAG) pipeline built on the Model Context Protocol (MCP).
 Depending on what's being asked, the server hands it to one of two workflows: *Search*, which surfaces matching reference pages for the assistant to build from, or *Inference*, which reads those pages and answers on its own.
 Ahead of that, the assistant sorts out which piece of the request needs a documentation lookup and covers the rest on its own.